-- Note 1: The Medical Benefit is equal to the minimum established annually by CalPERS. - Note 2: Cafeteria Plan Benefit is equal to the difference between the Medical Benefit and the Total Benefit. - Note 3: The total benefit is equal to 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium. - Note 4: The total benefit is equal to 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium. - Note 5: The total benefit is equal to 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium.
+- Note 1: The Medical Benefit is the minimum established annually by CalPERS. - Note 2: Cafeteria Plan Benefit equals the difference between the Medical Benefit and the Total Benefit. - Note 3: The total benefit equals 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium. - Note 4: The total benefit equals 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium. - Note 5: The total benefit equals 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium. - 8.2 Vision Insurance

-2. Vision Insurance